Puerto Ricans in the Vietnam War: The Vietnam War

-Brigadier General José M. Portela, as a first lieutenant, was sent to the Republic of Vietnam during the war and participated in numerous combat missions.
-On June 8, 1972, he was promoted to captain and in September 1972, was reassigned to the 3rd Military Airlift Squadron at Charleston Air Force Base, South Carolina as a C-5 pilot.
-During his stint there he was assigned to the C-141s and in 1972 became the youngest C-141 Starlifter aircraft commander and captain at the age of 22.
-He served at CAF until July 1973, when he joined the Air Force Reserve as a C-5A Initial Cadre at the 312th Airlift Squadron at Travis Air Force Base in California.
+Brigadier General José M. Portela, as a first lieutenant, was sent to South Vietnam and participated in numerous combat missions.

-Brigadier General Ruben A. Cubero was a captain when sent to the Republic of Vietnam in May 1969.
+Brigadier General Ruben A. Cubero was a captain when sent to South Vietnam in May 1969.
 He was assigned to the 1st Brigade, 25th Infantry Division, 19th Tactical Air Support Squadron, Tay Ninh West, where he flew an OV-10 and served as a forward air controller.
 In November 1969, he was reassigned to the 19th Tactical Air Support Squadron, at Bien Hoa Air Base.
-Cubero later became the first Hispanic graduate of the United States Air Force Academy, to be named Dean of the Faculty of the academy.

 Colonel Héctor Andrés Negroni, the first Puerto Rican graduate of the United States Air Force Academy, was a captain when he participated in combat missions during the war and accumulated over 600 combat hours.
 During his tour he served in the 553rd Reconnaissance Squadron stationed in Korat, Thailand and as Chief of Combat Operation in the 7th Airborne Command and Control Squadron in Udon, Thailand.

 The Medal of Honor

 Five Puerto Ricans were awarded the Medal of Honor, the highest United States military decoration for heroism.
-They were Captain Humbert Roque Versace, Captain Eurípides Rubio, PFC Carlos James Lozada, Specialist Four Hector Santiago-Colon and Staff Sergeant Felix M. Conde-Falcon.
-All five were members of the United States Army and their awards were posthumous.
+All five were members of the United States Army and their awards were posthumous:

-Captain Humbert Roque "Rocky" Versace was a United States Army officer of Puerto Rican–Italian descent began his first tour of duty in the Republic of Vietnam as an intelligence advisor.
+Captain Humbert Roque "Rocky" Versace was a United States Army officer of Puerto Rican–Italian descent began his first tour of duty in the South Vietnam as an intelligence advisor.
 Versace was captured during his second tour and taken to a prison deep in the jungle along with two other Americans, Lieutenant Nick Rowe and Sergeant Dan Pitzer.
 He tried to escape four times, but failed in his attempts.
 The Viet Cong separated Versace from the other prisoners.
 The last time the prisoners heard his voice, he was loudly singing "God Bless America".
 On September 26, 1965, North Vietnam's "Liberation Radio" announced the execution of Captain Humbert Roque Versace.
 Versace's remains have never been recovered.
 On July 8, 2002, in a ceremony in the White House East Room, Versace was posthumously awarded the Medal of Honor by President George W. Bush for his heroism, the first time an Army POW had been awarded the nation's highest honor for actions in captivity.